Vilvoorde Viaduct

 Built as the last piece to close the Brussels beltway in 1977, it allowed the beltway to be opened for traffic on December 29 the same year.
-It crosses several roads, the river Zenne, the Brussels–Scheldt Maritime Canal, a railroad and the (then) Renault factory.
+It crosses several roads, the river Zenne, the Brussels–Scheldt Maritime Canal, a railroad and the former Renault assembly plant.

+Eight years of renovations began in 2023.
 Today's daily traffic is about 140.000 vehicles, while the saturation point is about 180.000.
+It has seen record-breaking traffic jams, mostly caused by roadworks.